-Yes, you can trade in at Guitar Center.
-Guitar Center offers up to 60% of the market value for used gear, which is reasonably good.
-You just need to walk in with your instrument or gear and have it evaluated by a member of the staff.
-They offer cash up to $1000 and a check for higher amounts.
+Yes, you can trade in your gear at Guitar Center.
+They offer up to 60% of the market value for used gear, which is reasonably good.
+You just need to have your instrument or gear evaluated by a member of their staff.
+They offer cash up to $1,000 and a check for higher amounts.

-Your gear has to be fully functional, as it won’t make it past the inspection if it isn’t in 100% working condition.
-This doesn’t include cosmetic damage like scruffs, dings, dents and/or cracks that don’t impact the playability of the instrument, although they will impact the evaluation to some extent.
-Items such as gig bags may increase the price also.
+Your gear has to be fully functional, as it won’t make it past inspection if it isn’t in 100% working condition.
+This doesn’t include cosmetic damage like scruffs, dings, dents and/or cracks that don’t impact the playability of the instrument, although that will impact their valuation.
+Items such as gig bags may also increase the price.

 You can check out the list on their website to see if your gear qualifies for a trade-in.
 Overall, it is a simple process that includes:

-- Take the gear to your nearest Guitar Center Store
+- Take the gear to your nearest Guitar Center.

-- Walk out with cash up to $1000 or a check for a larger amount!
+- Walk out with cash up to $1,000 or a check for larger amounts!

-You don’t even need an appointment, all you need to do is walk in with your gear during open hours and meet with a sales associate who will guide you through the process.
+You don’t even need an appointment.
+You can walk in with your gear during open hours and meet with a sales associate who will guide you through the process.

 Looking to buy a guitar online?